 - They are not subjected to or have had very little testing for things like effectiveness, content, or purity.

 - Their main virtue is in their packaging and promotion.

 - They don’t have to prove that they do what they say they are going to do.
-(By the way, 2 – 5 apply to almost every supplement and many therapies).
+(By the way, 2 – 5 apply to almost every supplement, as well as many therapies).

-When therapies are truly effective, people usually figure out that they are effective very quickly.
+ASIDE: When therapies are truly effective, people usually figure out that they are effective very quickly.
 Take H. pylori, a bacteria associated with gastric ulcers in people.
 The bacterium was first discovered in the stomachs of patients with gastritis and ulcers in 1982 by the Australian Drs.
 Barry Marshall and Robin Warren.
 At the time, conventional wisdom was that no bacterium could live in the acid environment of the human stomach.
-They were initially ridiculed, however, by 2005, Drs.
+They were initially ridiculed, however, by 2005, after their work had been put to test and was shown to be true, Drs.
 Marshall and Warren were jointly awarded the Nobel Prize in Medicine for their work.